Frequently Asked Questions

 Can I count courses in other departments at Bowdoin for the major?

 Yes.
-You may count one upper-level film studies course for the major.
+You may count one upper-level cinema studies course for the major.
 You may also count upper-level literature courses, as long as the literature is read in the original language, not in translation.

 How many courses, total, may I count from outside of the department for the major?

 Two.
-This includes courses in other departments at the College, courses from Study Away, and courses taken at other four-year colleges or universities (for example, courses taken while on leave from the College or summer school courses).
-The English Department Chair must approve any such courses.
+This includes courses in other departments at the College, courses from study away, and courses taken at other four-year colleges or universities (for example, courses taken while on leave from the College or summer school courses).
+The English department chair must approve these courses before they can be applied to your major.
+You must present supporting materials such as course syllabi, exams, papers, etc. to the chair for final approval after completion of the course(s).
+The chair will notify the coordinator of the approval, and an exception will be filed with the Registrar to reflect the application of the course to your major on your student record.

 Are there any kinds of courses that the English Department automatically disqualifies from counting toward the major?

-The English Department does not accept composition or journalism courses (whether taken here or away) for the English major.
+The English Department does not accept English 1060, or other composition or journalism courses (taken here or away) for the English major.
+NOTE: English 1070 does count toward the major.

 Does the English Department grant credit for internships?